TartanMalcolm/Dreamcatching/Card Game/TracerBullet10/Sessions/02/Bots/plannerBot/plannerBot.md

 - **customers**: For any questions related to customer information.
 - **managers**: For any questions related to manager details.
 - **roles**: For any questions about various roles and their responsibilities within the CRM.

+ALWAYS write ACTIONS ONLY EVER referring to items within the JSON for that DATASOURCE.

 Use the provided data sources and example JSON data to generate your plans, but always provide the plan in JSON format and do not attempt to compute the final answer.